Speaker: Thomas W. (Quin) Throckmorton, MD, FAAOS

 Thomas W. (Quin) Throckmorton, MD, FAAOS: In the past, I've chosen to fill out the MVAS because I think it's really important for our Academy to know our membership.
 Without that knowledge, we don't really know what initiatives we are supposed to take to try to serve our members better.
 So by having that information, I think that's a valuable tool that really works for the betterment of our members, but also for our patients.

-What 1 or 2 ways do you think filling out the MVAS survey makes an impact?
+What 1 or 2 ways you think filling out the MVAS survey make an impact?

 Thomas W. (Quin) Throckmorton, MD, FAAOS: I think the MVAS has an impact in a couple of ways.
 On one side, it's an opportunity for us to identify pain points, things that aren't going well with the practice of orthopaedics or medicine in general.
 And it therefore gives the Academy the opportunity to try to rectify those.
 On the flip side it's also an opportunity to give positive feedback for programs and initiatives that are working.